damieng/BBCMicroTools/gosdcsth-bash/readme!.txt

   combine, type './lump.sh’, else './area.sh’.
 - Type './putdisks.sh’ to convert the downloaded disks for GoSDC.
-The result will be put in the 'dataout' directory, and consists of a directory tree with disk images under 'disks' and a script for GoSDCio.mac in 'script.disk'.
+The result will be put in the 'dataout' directory, and consists of a directory tree with disk images under 'disks' and a script for GoSDCio in 'script.disk'.
 - Type './puttapes.sh’ to convert the downloaded tapes for GoSDC.
 This outputs to the 'tapes' directory and 'script.tape' script.